What is the difference between Catholics and Protestants?

 Question: "What is the difference between Catholics and Protestants?"

 While there are many verses in the Bible that establish its authority and its sufficiency for all matters of faith and practice, one of the clearest is 2 Timothy 3:16, where we see that “all Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; that the man of God may be adequate, equipped for every good work.”
-Catholics, on the other hand, reject the doctrine of sola scriptura and do not believe that the Bible alone is sufficient.
+Catholics reject the doctrine of sola scriptura and do not believe that the Bible alone is sufficient.
 They believe that both the Bible and sacred Roman Catholic tradition are equally binding upon the Christian.
-Many Roman Catholics doctrines, such as purgatory, praying to the saints, worship or veneration of Mary, etc., have little or no basis at all in Scripture, but are based solely on Roman Catholic traditions.
-Essentially the Roman Catholic Church’s denial of sola scriptura and their insistence that both the Bible and their sacred tradition are equal in authority undermine the sufficiency, authority and completeness of the Bible.
+Many Roman Catholics doctrines, such as purgatory, praying to the saints, worship or veneration of Mary, etc., have little or no basis in Scripture but are based solely on Roman Catholic traditions.
+Essentially, the Roman Catholic Church’s denial of sola scriptura and its insistence that both the Bible and tradition are equal in authority undermine the sufficiency, authority, and completeness of the Bible.
 The view of Scripture is at the root of many, if not all, of the differences between Catholics and Protestants.

 Catholics and Protestants also disagree on what it means to be justified before God.
 To the Catholic, justification involves being made righteous and holy.
-They believe that faith in Christ is only the beginning of salvation, and that the individual must build upon that with good works because “man has to merit God’s grace of justification and eternal salvation.”
-Of course, this view of justification contradicts the clear teaching of Scripture in passages such as Romans 4:1–12; Titus 3:3–7, as well as many others.
-On the other hand, Protestants distinguish between the one-time act of justification (when we are declared righteous and holy by God based on our faith in Christ’s atonement on the cross) and sanctification (the ongoing process of being made righteous that continues throughout our lives on earth).
-While Protestants recognize that works are important, they believe they are the result or fruit of salvation, but never the means to it.
+He believes that faith in Christ is only the beginning of salvation and that the individual must build upon that with good works because God’s grace of eternal salvation must be merited.
+This view of justification contradicts the clear teaching of Scripture in passages such as Romans 4:1–12, Titus 3:3–7, and many others.
+Protestants distinguish between the one-time act of justification (when we are declared righteous by God based on our faith in Christ’s atonement on the cross) and the process of sanctification (the development of righteousness that continues throughout our lives on earth).
+While Protestants recognize that works are important, they believe they are the result or fruit of salvation but never the means to it.
 Catholics blend justification and sanctification together into one ongoing process, which leads to confusion about how one is saved.

-It is our prayer that God will open the eyes of anyone reading this article who is putting his or her faith in the teachings of the Catholic Church.
-It is our hope that everyone will understand and believe that his “works of righteousness” cannot justify him or sanctify him (Isaiah 64:6).
-It is our prayer that all will instead put their faith solely in the fact that we are “justified as a gift by His grace through the redemption which is in Christ Jesus, whom God displayed as a propitiation in His blood through faith.”
-(Romans 3:24–25).
-God saves us, “not on the basis of deeds which we have done in righteousness, but according to His mercy, by the washing of regeneration and renewing by the Holy Spirit, whom He poured out upon us richly through Jesus Christ our Savior, so that being justified by His grace we would be made heirs according to the hope of eternal life” (Titus 3:5–7).
+It is our prayer that God will open the eyes of those who are putting their faith in the teachings of the Catholic Church.
+It is our hope that everyone will understand that his “works of righteousness” cannot justify him or sanctify him (Isaiah 64:6).
+We pray that all will instead put their faith solely in the fact that we are “justified freely by his grace through the redemption that came by Christ Jesus.
+25God presented Christ as a sacrifice of atonement, through the shedding of his blood—to be received by faith” (Romans 3:24–25).
+God saves us, “not because of righteous things we had done, but because of his mercy.
+He saved us through the washing of rebirth and renewal by the Holy Spirit, whom he poured out on us generously through Jesus Christ our Savior, so that, having been justified by his grace, we might become heirs having the hope of eternal life” (Titus 3:5–7).